Pauline Tantot Wears Only A Scarf On Her Waist In Sultry New Selfies

 “LoL you’d get hella attention walking like that in Dubai,” joked a supporter.

 In addition, Pauline posted another racy photo three days ago that was all about her chest.
 That time, she was photographed going braless in an unbuttoned white shirt that she brushed to the sides to leave her cleavage showing.
-She wore a light pink pair of bikini bottoms with butterflies on it, which was from Khassani Swimwear, which she co-owns with her twin sister, Mathilde.
+She wore a light pink pair of bikini bottoms with butterflies on it, which was from Khassani Swimwear, a brand she co-owns with her twin sister, Mathilde.